Overview of the summer

 - During the second half of the summer, I tried to introduce traditional tracing worksheets that I made via the Arch Chinese website, but my daughter refused to use them.
 Instead, since she likes tic-tac-toe, we just practiced writing with that game!
 You can read more about how we used Tic-Tac-Toe to learn Chinese and download free printable Tic-Tac-Toe templates in this link.

-Reviewed the Hundred Chart (available here)
+- Reviewed the Hundred Chart (details here)

 - Montessori counting boards from Etsy (product reviews here)

 - Montessori decanomial beads to practice addition, subtraction, and skip counting (2s, 3s, 4s, and 5s); also multiplication and division by 2s (available here)

 - Playing the snake game